bitcoincashbch/bitcoin-cash/README.md

 # Support

-If you wish to support this reference page, consider [buying a Bitcoin Cash shirt or hoodie](https://cryptoshirts.plus/).
+If you wish to support this reference page, consider [buying a Bitcoin Cash shirt](https://cryptoshirts.plus/).
 Not only does it support this reference page, but a portion of the proceeds will go to the further development of BCH using the transparent fundraising platform Flipstarter.